 - Accessories – matching Casper pillow and Casper sheets available for extra cost

-- Made in the USA – some materials sourced from Belgium, other materials from the US
+- Made in the USA – some materials sourced from Belgium, most materials from the US

 GhostBed vs. Casper Mattress Comparison